 Windows Remote Desktop over Internet

-Configure Thinfinity Remote Desktop Server to publish any remote Windows Desktop throughout the web.
-Access cloud machines like Azure VM’S, Amazon VM’s, RackSpace, Google Cloud, etc. It also works to remote into any VM hosted locally, like a HyperV or VMWare VM or even any regular Desktop computer on your network.
+Publish any remote Windows Desktop online to gran access from any place, and any device.
+Access cloud machines like Azure VM’S, Amazon VM’s, RackSpace, Google Cloud, etc. It also works to access remotely into any VM hosted locally, like a HyperV or VMWare VM or even any regular Desktop computer on your network.

-You don’t need to have any programming skills or make any modification to Windows in order to accomplish it.
+You don’t need to have any programming skills or make any modifications to Windows in order to accomplish it.
 This tutorial will teach you how to do it in less than 5 minutes.

 Let’s gets started:

-1) First, install Thinfinity Remote Desktop Server.
+1) First, install Thinfinity Remote Desktop.
 Here you will find the product guide.
-There’s a FREE 30-day trial period, so you have no excuses!
+There’s a FREE 15-day trial period, so you have no excuses!